MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ---
 description: Descriptions of the new features in System Center DPM 2016, 1801, and 1807.
 manager: carmonm
 ms.topic: article
 author: markgalioto
-ms.prod:  system-center-threshold
+ms.prod: system-center
 keywords:
 ms.date: 7/24/2018
 title: What's new in System Center DPM 2016, 1801, and 1807 ms.technology: data-protection-manager
 ms.assetid: a5e81bf0-43a6-4099-af2e-dfb0c1aa7ed8
 ms.author: markgal
 ---